thecreatorzx/yazy/README.md

 - No block can be used more than once in the course of the game.
 - When both player has had 11 turns, the scores on the blocks are added and the highest score wins.

+## Issues

+- The blocks can be selected even without first roll and the value is selected based on the previous roll.
+If you could fix the issue please contribute to it.
+I am unable to remove event listener function from the block which causes this issue.

+- The _how to play_ and **Player vs Bot** functionality isn't added yet.

+- The code is a bit messy(due to trial and error) and can be optimised and cleaned.

 ## Me

 Hey there!
 My name is Mohd Saad.
 I am an aspiring Web Developer and currently a Btech student.
 If you like this project then you can star this repo and if you want to work in a team on any project, contact me via mail or on my [LinkedIn](https://www.linkedin.com/in/webdevmsaad/) profile.